jina-ai/jina/.github/2.0/COOKBOOK-CleanCode.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 1. `from jina import Document, DocumentArray, Executor, Flow, requests` is all you need.
+Copy-paste it as the first line of your code.

 1. No need to implement `__init__` if your `Executor` does not contain initial states.